openlibhums/memory-alpha/content/support/submission/submission-customisation.md

-Title: Configuring the Submission Process
+title: Configuring the Submission Process
 # Configuring the Submission Process

 **WIP**